What I do

 Julian Shaw is the director of the 2019 feature film Use Me.

-Julian Shaw is a writer/director/actor, best known for producing and acting in the marriage equality campaign It’s Time for GetUp!, which won the AdNews Viral Video of the Year Award.
-The clip has been viewed over 15,000,000 times on YouTube and shared by the likes of Madonna and Stephen Fry.
+He is perhaps best known for producing and acting in the marriage equality campaign It’s Time for GetUp!, which won the AdNews Viral Video of the Year Award.
+The clip has been viewed over 16,000,000 times on YouTube and was shared by Madonna and Stephen Fry.

-Julian holds a Master of Film and Digital Image degree from Sydney University and a Graduate Diploma in Directing from AFTRS.
+Julian holds a Master of Film and Digital Image degree from Sydney University, a Graduate Diploma in Directing from AFTRS and a Master of Screen Arts in Directing from AFTRS.

-Credits as actor include the feature San Andreas, as well as the shorts Emu and The Speaker.
+Credits as actor include the feature San Andreas and the TV series Portlandia.